-- Coarse sea salt for the rim of the glass (I used a pink Hawaiian)
+- Coarse sea salt for the rim of the glass I used a pink Hawaiian

 - Plenty of ice cubes

-- 2 12 oz. cans Mexican Beer, such as Bohemia, Tecate or Corona
+- 2 12-oz. cans Mexican Beer such as Bohemia, Tecate or Corona

-- 6 - 8 limes, enough to squeeze into 1/2 C. lime juice
+- 6 - 8 limes enough to squeeze into 1/2 C. lime juice

-- 1 t.
-Worcestershire sauce
+- 1 teaspoon Worcestershire sauce

-- 1/4 t.
-Maggi or Soy sauce
+- 1/4 teaspoon Maggi or Soy sauce

 With two chilled glasses take a chunk of the lime and press around the rims.
 Invert the rims onto a plate containing the sea salt.
 Add ice cubes to fill about half way into the glasses.